 Taste: it begins slightly sweet with very low acidity.
 I would describe the sweetness level as medium than medium dry.
-The mid-palate has flavors of red ripe apples and apple juice with a touch of champagne/white wine and smoky ham.
-The finish is dry with gentle bitter notes and lingering red apple skins flavor with a delicate astringency.
+The mid-palate has flavours of red ripe apples and apple juice with a touch of champagne/white wine and smoky ham.
+The finish is dry with gentle bitter notes and lingering red apple skins flavour with a delicate astringency.

 Overall: The Original combines, in an interesting way, flavours typical for English cider with notes characteristic for German Apfelwein.
 On one hand, low acidity with notes of ripe apples and a smoky ham.
 But on the other hand white wine flavour, which doesn’t let you forget about the heritage of apples used for this cider (I don’t mean in a bad way).
 I enjoyed the complexity and richness of the Original.
 Well, it was a bit too sweet for my liking but still pleasant.
 Judging by a rather low acidity of the Original I think that Rambo apple, which is not considered a sharp apple, dominates in the blend.
 Anyway, I think that the Original is a cider that will appeal to everyone.
 The Original is crisp, not overly sweet and has no funky notes.
 Also, tannins are gentle and don’t dry your mouth.
 Additionally, I think it could pair well with food.
 I can only hope that the availability of the Original will expand and reach Berlin soon.
 4.5/6